JohnOCFII/johnocfii.github.io/_posts/2022-07-05-Leveling-the-SpoilBoard.md

 ---
 layout: post
-title: "Leveling the SpoilBoard"
+title: "Installing the SpoilBoard"
-description: "Installing and Leveling the SpoilBoard"
+description: "Installing the SpoilBoard"
 tags: MilkCr8 CNC
 ---
-## Installing and Leveling the SpoilBoard
+## Installing the SpoilBoard

 The MilkCr8 CNC uses an aluminum bed on the Y-Axis.
 While you could machine directly on the bed, there is value in installing a sacrificial surface on top of that bed.
 A common term for that surface is **spoilboard**.
 I installed an MDF spoilboard using painters tape and CA glue.

 ![MilkCr8 BlueTapeBed](/assets/images/BlueTapedBed.jpeg)

-In the future, I plan to create a spoilboard that has embedded nuts to allow different methods of workholding to hold stock to the spoilboard.
+In the future, I plan to create a spoilboard that has embedded threaded nuts to allow different methods of workholding to hold stock to the spoilboard.

 ![MilkCr8 SpoilBoard](/assets/images/ClampedSpoilBoard.jpeg)

-In addition to having a surface that you can machine into, the spoilboard also gives you a chance to level the spoilboard surface to match that of the router/spindle as it travels across the X-axis.
-[Take a look at my first attempt at surfacing the spoilboard.](https://www.youtube.com/watch?v=tOZxpa2BZhc&list=PLhMXIiLibnbp4SLJ8DhmovAqKUHYMR0pg)

-## This entry under construction...